Mallik-Raj/Kubernetes-Zero-to-Hero/README.md

 So everything under the template key is a regular pod specification.
 In this case, the deployment will create pods that run  `nginx-hostname` and with the configured labels.

+##### How to create a deployment in Kubernetes
+If you want create your deployment from a file, you can use `kubectl apply -f deployment.yaml` to create your deployment.

+If want create your deployment from the command line, you can use `kubectl apply deployment my-deployment` to create your deployment
+##### How to delete a deployment in Kubernetes
+If you’ve created your deployment from a file, you can use `kubectl delete -f deployment.yaml` to delete your deployment.

+If you’ve created your deployment from the command line, you can use `kubectl delete deployment my-deployment` to delete your deployment.